-Adapter

-"Convert the interface of a class into another interface clients expect.
+Adapter "Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces."

-Builder
+"Define the skeleton of an algorithm in an operation, deferring

-"Separate the construction of a complex object from its representation so that the same construction process can create different representations."

-"Provide an interface for creating families of related or dependant objects without specifying their concrete classes."
+Template Methodsome steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure."Builder"Separate the construction of a complex object from its representation so that the same construction process can create different representations."Abstract Factory"Provide an interface for creating families of related or dependant objects without specifying their concrete classes."Factory Methoddecide which class to instantiate.

-Factory Method dec

-Abstract Factory

-"Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory method lets a class defer instantiation to subclasses."